 For example, if you’ve been using plain litter for years and then suddenly switch to a ‘scented’ variety, your cat might start avoiding the litter box just because the fragrance bothers him.

 Each cat has his or her own preference of litter type.
 If the timing of your cat not using the litter box and starting a new type of litter coincide, you’ve likely figured out the problem.

-- Get a second litter box and fill it with a different type of litter than you currently use.
-For example, if you’re using a clumping litter, try a plain clay litter.
-If you use a clay litter, try one made from corn, wheat or pine.
-If you’re not familiar with the various types of litter, ask someone at your local pet store.
+- Get a second box and fill it with a different type of litter than you currently use.
+For example, if you’re using a clumping variety, try a plain clay one.
+If you use clay, try one made from corn, wheat, or pine.
+If you’re not familiar with the various types available, ask someone at your local pet store.

 - Keep the two boxes near each other and notice which one your cat uses most often.

-- If your cat uses the new type of litter most frequently, consider switching to this as his regular litter.
-If he’s not using the new litter, try other types of litter until you find something that works.
+- If your cat uses the new type most frequently, consider switching to this as his regular litter.
+If he’s not using the new one, try other varieties until you find something that works.

 Once you find a type and brand of litter that works for your cat, try to stick with it.
 If you need to switch to something else, make the transition over a week or so, mixing the old and new litters together in the box until your cat adjusts.